enricgrau/enricgrau/README.md

 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=enricgrau.enricgrau)
 [![stackoverflow](https://img.shields.io/badge/stackoverflow-profile-brown?logo=stackoverflow&logoWidth=18&logoColor=white)](https://stackoverflow.com/users/2898619/enric-grau-luque)

-I am a Ph.D. candidate at the University of Barcelona with focus on advanced spectroscopic characterization of PV materials and devices with ML applications.
-I am fascinated on the integration of AI and ML into materials engineering and fundamental research, and how this tools can improve our understanding of this strange world we live in.
-Other professional interests include bifacial PV technology, soiling and degradation of PV devices, research acceleration through AI and ML, and ML explainability.
-I am a strong believer and advocate for open source and open access in science and knowledge.
-More information about me and all the means for contact on the links above.
+I am a PhD candidate at the University of Barcelona with focus on advanced spectroscopic characterization of PV materials and devices with ML and XAI applications.
+I am fascinated by the integration of AI and ML into materials engineering and fundamental research, and how these tools can improve our understanding of this strange world we live in.
+Other professional interests include bifacial PV technology, soiling and degradation of PV devices, and research acceleration through AI and ML.
+I am a strong believer and advocate for open source and open access to science and knowledge.
+More information about me and all the means for contact in the links above.

 ---

 ### Open-source Projects

 - **[spectrapepper](https://github.com/spectrapepper/spectrapepper):** A Python library for advanced analysis of spectroscopic data.
-- **[pudu](https://github.com/pudu-py/pudu):** A Python package for Linear Importance Gradient of machine learning algorithms.
+- **[pudu](https://github.com/pudu-py/pudu):** Python library for generalized and agnostic feature selection and explainability of ML problems.

 ---